 - Facial synkinesis (involuntary muscular movement/spasm) following facial nerve palsy

 Botulinum Toxin Injections for Muscle Spasms

-Botulinum toxin, sold under the brand names Azzalure® (Galderma), Bocouture® (Merz), Botox® (Allergan), Dysport® (Ipsen), Xeomin® (Merz), is a synthetic chemical that, when injected, can be used to temporarily paralyzes muscles for treatment of a wide range of conditions.
+Botulinum toxin, sold under the brand names Azzalure® (Galderma), Bocouture® (Merz), Botox® (Allergan), Dysport® (Ipsen), Xeomin® (Merz), is a synthetic chemical that, when injected, can be used to temporarily paralyse muscles for treatment of a wide range of conditions.
 It contains a purified and safe form of botulinum toxin A, which is produced by bacteria known as Clostridium botulinum, that causes botulism.
-BOTOX® Cosmetic, which is made from a type of bacteria known as Clostridium botulinum type A, is used to block nerve signals for treatment of a wide range of conditions.
+BOTOX®, which is made from a type of bacteria known as Clostridium botulinum type A, is used to block nerve signals for treatment of a wide range of conditions.
 Although most commonly known for its cosmetic applications, Botulinum toxin injections are an effective treatment for many medical conditions, including muscle spasm disorders such as blepharospasm, which results in forcible closure of the eyelids.
 Botulinum toxin injections are administered directly into the affected muscle; the injection effectively blocks nerve signals sent to the muscle, keeping it from contracting.

 Frequently Asked Questions

 What conditions are treated with Botulinum toxin injections?

 The following muscle-spasm-related conditions can be treated with Botulinum toxin injections:

 - Blepharospasm (excessive blinking), Hemifacial spasm and Facial synkinesis